NLnetLabs/routinator/source/interactive.rst

 Dumping Stored Data
 -------------------

-The :subcmd:`dump` subcommand writes the content of all stored data to the file system.
+The :subcmd:`dump` subcommand writes the contents of all stored data to the file system.
 This is primarily intended for debugging but can be used to get access to the view of the RPKI data that Routinator currently sees.
 This subcommand has only one option, :option:`--output`, which specifies the directory where the